At a Glance

 From the bridge, small minimarts, Pah Jae (noodle shop), a motorbike rental and a laundry are all tightly packed together as you enter the middle of the village.

-The boutique resort Harley Moon Hideaway (under new owners since January 23) sits at the top of the small street which leads down to the sea, with Fresh – couple of bungalows and and cafe -next door.
+The boutique resort Red Moon Hideaway (changed hands again in 2024) sits at the top of the small street which leads down to the sea, with Fresh, 8 rooms and and cafe, next door.
 Opposite, the remains of the old Muay Thai Boxing Club sit abandoned.

 Green Cottage Resort and Daw Seafood/Bay Yard Hut face the ocean at the bottom but following the curve, the ever popular Elephant Bay Resort has cheap and mid-range huts as well as a swimming pool.